d4wae89d498/NAWP/README.md

 If the project is already using a database, you'll have to attach it using SQL Server Management Studio or SQL Operations Studio.
 Else you'll have to design your database and generate your models with Atlas.

 Demo project database file is available as `config/nawpcore-mssql-database.sql` .
+It is currently in MSSQL format but feel free to convert it using tools around such as MySQL workbench.

 ## Minimum requirements
 - PHP >= 7.2.0
 - NodeJS  >= 10.0.0
 - Supported os : Windows || MacOS || Linux
-- Database engine : Microsoft SQL Server 2017 *

-_* : (you might be able to switch to a different database engine if you succeed in converting the current mssql databases to somewhat else, logic itself is already abstracted using atlas)_

 ## Project commands

+All commands built as `npm` scripts.
-use `yarn` or `npm run` following one of these following commands :
+Use `yarn` or `npm run` to run one of the following commands :

 - `start` : Will start all the server workers.
+- `test` : Will run tests.
 - `build-dev`: Will build the client side typescript app in the public/ folder.
 - `build-prod` : Will build the client side typescript app in production mode.
 - `watch-client`: Will watch for changes in client-side files and rebuild needed app parts when needed.
 - `watch-server` : Will watch for changes in php files and restart the server when needed.
 - `watch `: Will watch for both client and server changes, and will asynchronously rebuild the needed app parts or restart the server.
 - `lint` : Will analyse your client source code using tslint.
-- `test` : Will run tests.

 ## Framework features